-We will utilize the messaging service on Sling if there are any announcements regarding Zoo Crew.
-On rare occasions, we might cancel the shifts that day or have a pop-up rental that we need Zoo Crew to work.
+We will utilize the messaging service on Sling if there are any announcements in regards to Zoo Crew.
+On rare occasions we might cancel the shifts that day or have a pop up rental that we need Zoo Crew to work.
 This will be a separate message board and should not be utilized for conversations between Zoo Crew members.